 Another issue that is ripe for appeal involves three loan transactions between Charles Barkley and me between 2010 and 2013.
 The issue is simple: Whether introductory emails between Barkley and me regarding loan transactions trump (a) the plain language of the promissory notes that were specifically approved by the lender’s financial advisor and (b) the authorized uses of proceeds that are specified in the applicable corporate governance agreements?

-Finally, the bank fraud convictions give rise to this issue on appeal: Whether a bank fraud conviction can be sustained in a case where I, as a bank “insider,” complied with the plain language of a Federal Deposit Insurance Corporation regulatory provision that expressly permits a loan transaction by a business partner (Dr. Richard Arrington, Jr.) in a "bona fide transaction" where the loan proceeds were used to acquire “goods”, “services,” and “property” from the insider?
+Finally, the bank fraud convictions give rise to this issue on appeal: Whether a bank fraud conviction can be sustained in a case where I, as a bank “insider,” complied with the plain language of a Federal Deposit Insurance Corporation regulatory provision (Reg.
+O) that expressly permits a loan transaction by a business partner (Dr. Richard Arrington, Jr.) in a "bona fide transaction" where the loan proceeds were used to acquire “goods”, “services,” and “property” from the insider?

 The underlying facts relating to these three appellate issues are not in dispute.
 These are issues of first impression in the Eleventh Circuit Court of Appeals and they are important to the entire business community.